notu97/Matrix-Library/README.md

 int main() {

-	// Define matrices of size 2x4 and 2x2 of type double Matrix<double,2,4> B{{1,2,4,5},{4,6,7,8}};
+	// Define matrices of size 2x4 and 2x2 of type double using Initializer List Matrix<double,2,4> B{{1,2,4,5},{4,6,7,8}};
 	Matrix<double,2,2> A{{1,2},{2,2}};